ot4i/ace-demo-pipeline/demo-infrastructure/README-jenkins.md

 Used to run the pipeline stages via Jenkins.
-Relies either on an existing integration node being available with the JDBC credentials having been set up or else on an ACE-as-a-Service (ACEaaS) instance being available, and will run on Windows (integration node only) or via docker on Unix platforms.
+Relies either on an existing integration node being available with the JDBC credentials having been set up or else on an ACE-as-a-Service (ACEaaS) instance being available, and will run on Windows (integration node only) or via docker on Unix platforms to either target.

 ![Pipelines overview](/demo-infrastructure/images/jenkins-pipelines-overview.jpg)